sangeui/CalculatorKit/README.md

 This is why I've made this library.
 I hope you to enjoy just implementing user interface, because making beautiful UI is worth for itself!

 ## Table of Contents

+### Types of iOS Calculator App
+Because CalculatorKit supports all buttons of iOS Calculator app, It would be helpful if we take a look the app.